rasmusab/officialcocktails/officialcocktails.com/content/cocktails/tipperary.md

 ![](/cocktail-images/tipperary.jpeg)

-## Directions for how to make a Tipperary
+## Directions for how to make the Tipperary

 1. Fill a mixing glass with ice cubes.
 2. Pour 5 cl of Irish whiskey into the mixing glass.